erimcg/Using-D3js/05_06_stacks.md

   .y1((d) => yScale(d[1]));
 </pre>

-Now we can use the `stackedSeries` data with our `areaGen` to create multiple SVG paths:
+Now we can use the `stackedSeries` data with our `areaGen` to create multiple SVG paths which are filled with different colors.

 <pre>
 d3.select("#demo1")